MileBuurmeijer/OPCUA-Player/README.md

     - start with zero values for all defined variable nodes and resets to zero after a loop from the end of data file to the begin when in 'endless loop'-mode

-#Recorder feature description
+# Recorder feature description:

 - inline with the Player functionality the Recording functionality is configured through the command line:
   - "-mode {player|recorder}"
   - "-duration" of recording (in hh:mm:ss format)
   - "-publishinginterval xxx.y" as subscription settings
   - "-samplinginterval zzz.q" as monitored item settings
-  - [TODO: monitoring mode (disabled, sampling, reporting)]
+  - TODO: monitoring mode (disabled, sampling, reporting)
 - the configuration file shall hold the nodes of interest and are based on the node-id ( format ns=<some namespace of the node>;s=<some string based identifier> or ns=<some namespace of the node>;i=<some integer based identifier> )